MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-limits-for-content-search.md

 >
 > <sup>2</sup> This limit is reset daily at 12:00AM UTC.
 >
 > <sup>3</sup> If the search results from a user's mailbox are larger than 10 GB, the search results for the mailbox will be exported in two (or more) separate PST files.
 If you choose to export all search results in a single PST file, the PST file will be spilt into additional PST files if the total size of the search results is larger than 10 GB.
-If you want to change this default size, you can edit the Windows Registry on the computer that you use to export the search results.
-See [Change the size of PST files when exporting eDiscovery search results](ediscovery-change-the-size-of-pst-files-when-exporting-results.md).
-The search results from a specific mailbox won't be divided among multiple PST files unless the content from a single mailbox is more than 10 GB.
-If you chose to export the search results in one PST file for that contains all messages in a single folder and the search results are larger than 10 GB, the items are still organized in chronological order, so they'll be spilt into additional PST files based on the sent date.

 ## Indexing limits for email messages